-Dignity Grows began as a one-night initiative aimed at helping individuals in the Greater Hartford community who cannot afford monthly menstrual and hygiene products.
-The project quickly grew through word of mouth as organizations and agencies in the Hartford area learned about the mission of Dignity Grows.
-Dignity Totes have been delivered to an increasing number of Distribution Partners and neighbors through a variety of non-profit agencies.
-We have also delivered Dignity Totes to those who have experienced devastation from hurricanes in the Caribbean.
+Dignity Grows began as a one-night initiative in collaboration with The Jewish Federation of Greater Hartford.
+Local volunteers came together to help members of the community who cannot afford monthly menstrual and hygiene products.
+The project quickly grew through word of mouth as individual volunteers and organizations across the country learned about the mission of Dignity Grows.

-“Thank you so much for donating the Dignity Totes to our pantry.
+“Thank you so much for donating the Dignity Grows Totes to our food pantry.
 You guys are sincerely improving lives of women who are in need.”

 “Unfortunately, many programs to help homeless people and shelters simply forget about items like menstrual supplies.
 Thanks to your group for helping women like me during this pandemic time.”

 – Elizabeth C., recipient